Reds trade two former All-Stars to Mariners

 One day after the Cincinnati Reds traded one of their best pitchers, Sonny Gray, they have dealt two of their best hitters, who also have been two of their most popular players for years.

-The Reds traded outfielder Jesse Winker and infielder Eugenio Suarez to the Seattle Mariners for pitchers Justin Dunn and Brandon Williamson, outfielder Jake Fraley and a player to be named or cash.
+The Reds traded outfielder Jesse Winker, an All-Star last season, and infielder Eugenio Suarez to the Seattle Mariners for pitchers Justin Dunn and Brandon Williamson, outfielder Jake Fraley and a player to be named or cash.

+Those two moves came after their other 2021 All-Star, Nick Castellanos, opted out of his contract after last season and the Reds traded a two-time Gold Glove winner, catcher Tucker Barnhart, to the Detroit Tigers in November.

 Winker, 28, has been with the Reds since they drafted him in the first round in 2012.
 He made his big-league debut in 2017 and made the All-Star team for the first time in 2021.